 Remembering to Uncover

 Many central air conditioners have outside power shutoffs located near their condensers.
-When you cover your air conditioner for winter, it may be a good idea to turn the power off at that location.
-This way, in the summer, when you turn on your unit you will have a reminder that the unit is covered, and you can uncover it when you turn the power back on.
+When you cover your air conditioner for winter as part of your air conditioner maintenance, turn the power off at that location.
+When you turn on your unit in the summer, you will have a reminder that the unit is covered, and you can uncover it when you turn the power back on without causing any damage.